SsuJ-Chang/17TeSyun99/README.md

 ![17TS99](https://user-images.githubusercontent.com/52148950/172580967-f7db2244-6051-4983-b928-38ab9e5e3db8.png)

 ### About Back-End
-* Monitor metrics from instances and auto scaling group by **AWS Cloudwatch**.
+* Monitoring metrics from instances and auto scaling group by **AWS Cloudwatch**
-* Horizontal scailing by **AWS Auto Scaling** based on AWS Cloudwatch alarms.
+* Horizontal scailing by **AWS Auto Scaling** based on AWS Cloudwatch alarms
-  * Add 1 instance when CPU Utilization approachs to specified metrics of the original instance.
+  * Adding 1 instance when CPU Utilization approachs to specified metrics of the original instance
   ![add](https://user-images.githubusercontent.com/52148950/173033486-d9eb81cc-6acc-4ed2-a238-c9d2549da0ce.JPG)
-  * Remove 1 instance when CPU Utilization approachs to specified metrics of an addtional instance scaled by auto scaling group.
+  * Removing 1 instance when CPU Utilization approachs to specified metrics of an addtional instance scaled by auto scaling group
-* Deploy application server by **Docker**.
+* Deploying application server by **Docker**
-* Store member data by **MongoDB**.
+* Storing member data by **MongoDB**
-* Listen 80 & 443 for reverse proxy by **Nginx**.
+* Listening 80 & 443 for reverse proxy by **Nginx**
-* Authenticate member state by **JWT**.
+* Authenticating member state by **JWT**
-* Improve application availability and responsiveness by **AWS Load Balancer**.
+* Improving application availability and responsiveness by **AWS Load Balancer**